-Jeff and Rudy Running For Non-Profit Programs in 2014 Boston Marathon
+Jeff Running For Non-Profit Programs in 2014 Boston Marathon

-Jeff Blostein and Rudy Ayala will be running in the 2014 Boston Marathon on April 21st in support of two non-profit programs they are personally involved in.
+Jeff Blostein be running in the 2014 Boston Marathon on April 21st in support of two non-profit programs they are personally involved in.
 Please join us in supporting their efforts.
 Thank you.

 From Jeff: